 Computer programmers are the builders and problem solvers of the 21st century.
 With technology integrated into nearly every aspect of daily life, hands-on training in Computer Program Design and Development prepares students for a fast-paced, high-demand career that focuses on design, programming languages, troubleshooting and repair using the latest technology and software.

 Computer Program Design and Development offers an associate of applied science degree option.
+High school seniors and juniors are also eligible to apply to this program.

 The associate of applied science degree is a two-year program that contains technical and general education courses.
 Graduates will have the knowledge and skills needed to identify operational problems and design solutions using programming languages and productivity software.
 Graduates will also be able to troubleshoot, repair, maintain and support computer hardware in accordance with business and industry standards.